alexhkurz/introduction-to-smart-contracts/lectures/assignment02.md

 	a.
 Go to [https://remix.ethereum.org/](https://remix.ethereuorg/)

 	b.
-In the "File Explorer" section, use the default_workspaceclick the file button to create a new file in the contract tab and give it a name (e.g., "PayAndGuess.sol").
+In the "File explorer" tab, use the default_workspace, click the file button to create a new file in the contract tab and give it a name (e.g., "PayAndGuess.sol").

 	c.
 Copy the modified smart contract code into the new file.

 	d.
-Compile the smart contract in the Solidity Compiler tab.
+Compile the smart contract in the "Solidity compiler" tab.

 	e.
-In the "Deploy & Run" tab, select "Remix VM London" undethe "Environment" section.
+In the "Deploy & run transactions" tab, select "Remix VM (London)" under the "Environment" section.

 	f.
-Click the "Deploy" button to deploy the contract to thEthereum network.
+Click the "Deploy" button to deploy the contract to the Ethereum network.

 	g.
-Interact with the deployed contract by calling it functions and observing its state.
+Interact with the deployed contract by calling its functions and observing its state.

 	Make sure that when you call functions like `PayAndGuess` that require  ETH, you enter an amount in the Value box and change the currency to ETH.